EPCCed/2020-12-14-archer2-developers-online/index.md

 This lesson provides an introduction to using ARCHER2 for user who:
   - have already used other HPC systems; and
-  - want to use pre-installed simulation/modelling packages rather than compiling their own.
+  - want to compile (and possibly) develop HPC software on ARCHER2.

 The lesson aims to answer the following questions:
   - What hardware is available on ARCHER2?
     + What does they consist of (login nodes, compute nodes, file systems, backup)?
     + How does this impact me as a user?
   - How can I access ARCHER2 interactively and transfer data?
-  - What does the ARCHER2 software environment look like and how do I access software?
+  - What does the ARCHER2 application development environment look like and how do I use it?
   - How do I write job submission scripts and submit them to the ARCHER2 scheduler?
   - How can I be a good ARCHER2 citizen?
   - How can I check what resources I am using and look at historical usage?